 2) Prep garlic: Smash peeled garlic with a mallet.

 3) Prep chicken thighs: Rinse, pat dry, trim fat and cut into 2-inch chunks

 4) Prep herbs: Separate leaves from stems, use a scissor or knife to mince leaves.
 Never chop a bay leaf!

-5) Purée stewed tomatoes
+5) Purée stewed tomatoes if using.

 6) Prep mushrooms: I like to slice with a mushroom/egg slicer.

 1) Coat bottom of a 12-inch heavy-bottomed deep sauté pan with olive oil.
 Warm the olive oil over high heat until it is hot, but not smoking hot.
 Add peppers, onions, garlic, salt, and cracked pepper to the oil and sauté for 5-7 minutes, stirring regularly.
 Turn off heat.
 Using a slotted spoon, remove cooked vegetables to a bowl and set aside.
 Leave remaining oil in frying pan.
 You will be sautéing the chicken in that oil shortly.